John Alan Beesley: Early life

 Beesley was born in Smithers, British Columbia, on August 17, 1927.
 He was one of five children of Jack and Margaret Beesley.
 He had two brothers, Dr. Bernard Beesley and Flight Officer Terry Beesley (who died on D-Day).
 He had two sisters, Noreen Burvill and Elizabeth Beesley.

 He spent his early years in Williams Lake, Penticton and Kamloops.
 He graduated from Kamloops High School in 1945.

-He attended the University of British Columbia (UBC), graduating with a bachelor of arts and law degree in 1950.
+He attended the University of British Columbia, graduating with a Bachelor of Arts and Law degree in 1950.
 While attending UBC he was a founding member of the Jokers Club.
 He also became a member of the Sigma Chi fraternity.

-After graduating Beesley practised law at Crease and Company in Victoria, BC, for six years, prior to joining the federal Department of External Affairs in 1956.
+After graduating, Beesley practised law at Crease and Company in Victoria, BC, for six years, prior to joining the federal Department of External Affairs in 1956.

 Diplomatic career

 Beesley began work with the Department of External Affairs in 1956.
 His early postings included Israel in 1958 and the Canadian permanent mission to the United Nations Geneva, from 1964 to 1967.
 He was assistant under-secretary and legal adviser to External Affairs from 1972 to 1973 and the Canadian delegate to the legal committee of the Stockholm Environmental Conference in 1972.

 Beesley received his first ambassadorial appointment in 1973.
 He was made ambassador to Austria, the International Atomic Energy Agency and UNIDO from 1973 to 1976.
 He served as High Commissioner to Australia from 1977 to 1980.
 From 1980 to 1982 he was Canada's first ambassador for disarmament in New York.
 From 1983 to 1987 he was ambassador to the United Nations in Geneva and GATT.
 Beesley was a member of the International Law Commission from 1986 to 1991.

-From 1967 to 1983 Beesley was instrumental in shaping the law of the sea as Canada's ambassador to the Law of the Sea Conference, Canadian head of delegation and chair of the conference drafting committee.
+From 1967 to 1983, Beesley was instrumental in shaping the law of the sea as Canada's ambassador to the Law of the Sea Conference, Canadian head of delegation and chair of the conference drafting committee.

-In 1987 to 1988 he took a years sabbatical as a visiting professor at the UBC faculty of law.
+In 1987 to 1988, he took a years sabbatical as a visiting professor at the UBC faculty of law.
 He ended his diplomatic career as ambassador for marine conservation and special environmental adviser to Canada's Foreign Minister from 1989 to 1991.